exAspArk/exAspArk.github.io/_posts/2015-12-05-list-of-books-i-have-read.md

 - Shape Up.
 Ryan Singer
 - Principles For Navigating Big Debt Crises.
 Ray Dalio
 - How to Win Friends and Influence People.
 Dale Carnegie
+- **One Up On Wall Street: How To Use What You Already Know To Make Money In The Market.
+Peter Lynch**
+- **The Dhandho Investor: The Low - Risk Value Method to High Returns.
+Mohnish Pabrai**

 ### 2019